Universal tradeoff relation between speed, uncertainty, and dissipation in nonequilibrium stationary states: Connections between Eq. ( ) and other thermodynamic trade-off relations

+The bounds Eqs.~(\ref{eq:2}), (\ref{eq:1x}) and (\ref{eq:T2}) all express a nonequilibrium tradeoff between dissipation, speed, and uncertainty.
+The differences between these bounds is in how they quantify speed and uncertainty.
+The thermodynamic uncertainty relation Eq.~(\ref{eq:1x}) quantifies speed with $\overline{j}$ and uncertainty with $\sigma^2_{J}$, the first-passage time uncertainty relation Eq.~(\ref{eq:T2}) quantifies speed with $\langle T_J\rangle$ and uncertainty with $\langle T^2_J\rangle - \langle T_J\rangle^2$, and the bound Eq.~(\ref{eq:2}) quantifies speed with $\langle T_J\rangle$ and uncertainty with $p_-$.

-An important distinction between the thermodynamic uncertainty relations, Eqs.~(\ref{eq:1x}) and Eq.~(\ref{eq:T2}), and the bound Eq.~(\ref{eq:2}) on the moments of first-passage times, is that the former are loose bounds while the latter is a tight bound.
-Indeed, if $J(t)= S(t)(1+o_t(1))$, then Eq.~(\ref{eq:2}) is an equality, see Eq.~(\ref{eq:eq}), whereas the Eqs.~(\ref{eq:1x}) and Eq.~(\ref{eq:T2}) are in general not equalities, even not when $J(t)= S(t)(1+o_t(1))$ \cite{pigolotti2017generic, busiello2019hyperaccurate}.
-In other words, the ratio $|\log p_-|/(\dot{s}\langle T_S\rangle)$ is universal, while the ratio $2\langle T_S\rangle/[\dot{s}(\langle T^2_S\rangle - \langle T_S\rangle^2)]$ is system dependent.
+An important distinction between the thermodynamic uncertainty relations, Eqs.~(\ref{eq:1x}) and Eq.~(\ref{eq:T2}), and the bound Eq.~(\ref{eq:2}) on the moments of first-passage times, is that the latter is tight when $J=S$ while the former is loose.
+Indeed, if $J(t)= S(t)$, then Eq.~(\ref{eq:2}) becomes the equality Eq.~(\ref{eq:eq}), whereas the Eqs.~(\ref{eq:1x}) and Eq.~(\ref{eq:T2}) are in general not equalities, even not when $J(t)= S(t)$ \cite{pigolotti2017generic, busiello2019hyperaccurate}.
+How is this possible, given that the relations (\ref{eq:2}), (\ref{eq:1x}), and (\ref{eq:T2}) are all derived from the same bound, viz., Eq.~(\ref{eq:JBoundx}) on the large deviation function?
+We can understand this as follows.
+Eq.~(\ref{eq:2}) is obtained from evaluating the bound (\ref{eq:JBoundx}) at the value $z = -\overline{j}$, while Eqs.~(\ref{eq:1x}) and (\ref{eq:T2}) rely on the properties of the large deviation function in the vicinity of the point $z= \overline{j}$, in particular, the derivatives of the large deviation function at this point.
+As observed in Ref.~\cite{pietzonka2016universalx}, the large deviation function bound Eq.~(\ref{eq:JBoundx}) is tight when $J=S$ and $z=-\dot{s}$, while this is not the case for the slope of the bound at $z=\dot{s}$, as the large deviation function of $S$ is in general not a parabola.